 In Queensland (as in most states) it is unlawful to discriminate against a person because of their lawful sexual activity as a paid sex worker, whether they work for someone else, or are self-employed.

 Generally speaking, sex work is lawful if a person:

 - works as a sole operator visiting clients, or works out of their own home, and doesn’t work with or employ any staff, except for licensed security guards, or

-- works in a licensed brothel.
+- works in a licensed brothel

-When and where can discrimination happen?
+Where can discrimination happen?

-Lawful sexual activity discrimination can also happen when you are applying for credit, insurance or a loan, or dealing with tradespeople, businesses or state or local government.
+Lawful sexual activity discrimination can also happen when you are applying for credit, insurance or a loan, or dealing with tradespeople, businesses or state and local governments.

 How We Can Help